Dinner guest? Gluttons. Where ever did they put it all?

-With a sadistic grin, he tightened his grip on Edward's neck, making him cry out with a pained groan that I felt deep in my gut.
+With a sadistic grin, he tightened his grip on Edward's neck, drawing a pained groan that I felt deep in my gut.

 Anger speared through me like a white-hot sword, making me clench my teeth.
-"Let him go," I repeated with a growl.
+"Let him go."

 Aro smiled, his body language giving the appearance of boredom, while his eyes glinted with a mixture of curiosity and anticipation.
 "Felix will release him when the deed is done."